Admission for the January 2025 academic session is ongoing Apply Now!

 • Describe the basic legal issues related to Software Engineering.

-Software Requirements Engineering 2
+Software Requirements Engineering3

 At the end of this course, students should be able to: